Logothash method

 Normal method identification:

-sha256 = normal method using hash algorithm: sha256, no blockSize.
+SHA256 = normal method using hash algorithm: SHA256, no blockSize.

-tsha256-50MB = thash method with algorithm: sha256, BlockSize: 50MB.
+SHA256<thash-50MB> = algorithm: SHA256 using thash method with BlockSize: 50MB.

-tsha512-1GB = thash method with algorithm: sha512, BlockSize: 1GB.
+BLAKE3<thash-1GB> = algorithm: BLAKE3, using thash method with BlockSize: 1GB.

 Attention!To ensure Verification succeeds, it is necessary to use the same BlockSize used in generation; otherwise, it will fail!
 So, as to you need store which hash algorithm was used, the BlockSize used also needs to be stored.